haimbilia/BuyHub/readme.txt

     => 062352 - Admin UI: Address details of the buyer are not showing under the messages section and shop details are also missing(Receiver details)
     => 062397 - Admin UI: Search is not working using "Username" and "Phone number" on the Blog Contribution page.
     => 062398 - Admin UI: "Contribution status" font is not correct and there is a spacing issue while editing the blog contribution details on the Blog Contributions page.
+    => 062411 - Admin UI: Sorting is not working and display Order is showing zero in the table on the "Collection" pages.

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.